The Dictionary of Japanese Grammar Series (Basic, Intermediate, and Advanced)

 If you're studying for the 1kyuu, the third volume is the most important, but unless your 2kyuu grammar is perfect the second volume will probably help a lot too.
 The example sentences are often quite challenging and very instructive, even in the early volumes.

 Unfortunately, since the third volume was just published recently in Japan, it probably hasn't reached US bookstores yet.
-However, you can order it from Amazon Japan (see the link at the top of the page).
+However, you can order it from Amazon Japan (see the link on this page).